OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

     Navigate to the **{{Configuration,Settings,Jira Issue Tracker}}** page in Octopus, copy the **Octopus InstallationID**, and add it to Jira App configuration.

-6. Update your environment settings in Octopus Deploy.
+6. In Octopus Deploy update your environment settings.

     Navigate to **{{Infrastructure,Environments}}** to map your Octopus environments to Jira environment types.
 This is required so Jira can understand Octopus environments and track issue progress.